HomerSp/huelights/README.md

 # huelights
-Control your Philips Hue lights
+Control your Philips Hue lights from your OpenWRT router